 You will need your membership number to book tickets.
 We will process your membership as quickly as we can and are operating with a reduced team at the moment.
 If you want to visit straightaway, please email [email protected] and we will send your membership number by email once we have processed your application.

 Tickets are currently on sale until 3 September.
 We will continue to monitor and review this.
 New ticket batches will normally be released on Mondays.
 We will keep our members informed by email.
 If you aren’t receiving these, we may need to update your email address or contact preferences.
 Drop us a line on [email protected].

-You will have been issued with a special voucher from your employer that allows you to visit without pre-booking.
-The voucher is valid for 4 people to visit during opening hours – if you would like to visit with more than 4 people you will need to book extra tickets on hrp.org.uk.
+You will have been issued with a special voucher from your employer that allows you to visit during opening hours without pre-booking. if you would like to visit with more guests than your voucher allows, you will need to book extra tickets on hrp.org.uk.
 We will endeavour to admit you on the next available time slot but as we are operating with a limited capacity please note that you might have to queue.
 We appreciate your patience if this should happen.
 If this doesn’t answer your question, please contact [email protected].

 We are looking forward to welcoming back our members and recognise that our booking system isn't perfect.
 Your patience is appreciated.

-However, should you have a query about your school booking please email [email protected].
+Should you have a query about school bookings please email [email protected].